GE-McKinsey Nine-Field Matrix: PowerPoint Template

 The purpose of the GE-McKinsey Nine-Field Matrix is to help businesses make strategic decisions about their business portfolio.

-The matrix evaluates each business unit in a company based on two key metrics: industry attractiveness and business strength.
-The purpose is to determine which business units a company should invest in, which ones to divest, and which ones to restructure.
+The matrix evaluates each company's business units based on two key metrics: industry attractiveness and business strength.
+It aims to determine which business units to invest, divest, or restructure.

-The matrix helps businesses to identify their most attractive and least attractive business units and to focus on maximizing their returns by investing in their most attractive business units and divesting or restructuring their least attractive ones.
+The matrix helps businesses identify their most attractive and least attractive business units and focus on maximizing their returns by investing in their most attractive units and divesting or restructuring their least attractive ones.

 This helps companies to optimize their portfolio and align their resources with their business strategy.